richardtallent/vue-simple-calendar/README.md

 - Easy to customize using Vue slots
 - Date range selection (programmatic or via user drag-select)

-What this component _doesn't_ try to do:
+What this component _does not_ try to do:

 - There will be no "agenda" view (time-of-day grid).
 Adding this view would require too much additional complexity.
 - There is no interface for managing calendar items.
 This is far too use-specific.